apex4710/champions-league-predictor/README.md

 ## Disclaimer

-The results are updated through Matchday 5.
+The results are updated as they happen.

 ## Credits